pcbouman-eur/workshop-getting-started-cloud/_episodes/02-setup-vm.md

 to connect and control the computer.

 In the next episode we use this information to connect to the virtual machine.

+## Cleaning Up

+At some point, you are done with your virtual machine and do not need it any more, you should shut it down and delete it.
+Typically, you can do so via the management page of the virtual machine, for example the one you can see in the <a href="#vm-options">figure above</a>.
+Note that there may be resources related to your machine that are not deleted automatically once you delete te machine. <strong>It is a good idea to check if all resources have been removed and deleted</strong> to avoid unexpected costs and billing!

+> ## Avoid unexpected billing costs!
+>
+> Some cloud providers, including the large ones such as AWS, Azure and
+> Google cloud bill you for different resources separately.
+Things that
+> may be billed separately can be:
+>
+> * Running virtual machines
+> * Disks and storage space
+> * Networking (traffic, IP addresses, hostnames)
+> * Monitoring and Analytics services
+>
+> Once you are done with your virtual machine it is thus very wise to
+> double check if all (billable) resources are deleted from your
+> account.
+If you are not going to use cloud services for a while,
+> you can even consider to remove all services in your account just
+> to be sure.
+{: .caution }

 {% include links.md %}